 Summary: Jerome has been keeping a lot of secrets lately and acting really strange.
-Only Amber notices the true change in Jerome.
+Only Amber notices the true change in him.
 Soon she is dragged into a world of drama, pain, and struggle as she tries to get Jerome back to his regular state.

 I was sitting in the living area reading a magazine when I heard someone calling my name.
-"Amber, it's your turn to do the dishes."
-Trudy called from the kitchen.
+"Amber, it's your turn to do the dishes," Trudy called from the kitchen.

 I closed my magazine and approached Trudy.
-"I can't I just got a manicure."
-I informed her, pointing to my freshly painted fingers.
+"I can't.
+I just got a manicure," I informed her, pointing to my freshly painted fingers.

 Trudy rolled her eyes and placed her hands on her hips.
 "You can wear gloves."